Labrador puppies are adorable.But they can also be a lot of trouble!

 Restricting your puppy’s access to your precious things takes the pressure off the two of you and allows you to train the puppy at his own pace.

 We have talked about the importance of restriction for puppies quite a bit on this website.
 Last week we looked at protecting your garden from the attentions of your young hooligan.
-And there are several articles on puppy care and adult dog behaviour that apply this approach.
+And there are several articles on puppy care and adult dog behavior that apply this approach.

 Puppy crates and baby gates can make your life a whole lot easier, and help you to raise a happy puppy, if used appropriately